alexdafn/Rocket-Learning-using-ML-in-Unity/README.md

 ### RocketAgentLevel6Script.cs

-Now there is an obstacle on the bottom part of the *LandingPad*, making it harder for the agent to reach the target base from below.
+In this level, there is an obstacle on the bottom part of the *LandingPad*, making it harder for the agent to reach the target base from below.
 Successfully trained.

 ### RocketAgentLevel7Script.cs